JairTorres1003/eslint-plugin-sensitive-env/README.md

 In this configuration:

-- .env is used as the environment file.
+- `.env` is used as the environment file.
-- The rule will flag any hardcoded value containing TOKEN or SECRET.
+- The rule will ignore any hard-coded value for the key that contains `PUBLIC_LOCALHOST`.
+- The value `myPublicValue` will not be flagged as sensitive, regardless of where it appears.

 ## Rule Details

 The `no-hardcoded-values` rule checks for sensitive values that should be stored in environment variables instead of being hardcoded.
-It works by reading an environment file (e.g., `.env`) and matching values defined by the specified `identifiers`.
+It works by reading an environment file (e.g., `.env`) and matching values defined by the specified options.

 If the environment file does not exist or cannot be found, the rule will produce a warning with the message: